ItalyPaleAle/smpcli/docs/stkcli_site_set.md

 Updates a site configured in the node.

-Use the '--certificate' parameter to set a new TLS certificate.
+Use the `--certificate` parameter to set a new TLS certificate.
 This should be the name of a certificate stored in the associated Azure Key Vault.
-You can also use the value "selfsigned" to have the node automatically generate a self-signed certificate for your site.
+You can also use the value `selfsigned` to have the node automatically generate a self-signed certificate for your site.

-The '--alias' parameter is used to replace the list of aliases configured for the domain.
+The `--alias` parameter is used to replace the list of aliases configured for the domain.
 You can use this parameter multiple time to add more than one alias.
-Note that using the '--alias' flag will replace the entire list of aliases with the new one.
+Note that using the `--alias` flag will replace the entire list of aliases with the new one.

 ```